 Q. Do translated documents in my application have to be official translations?

-At a first stage you are requested to upload only an unofficial copy of your documents, if possible with an English translation.
-However, please bear in mind that you will be asked to provide official (certified) translations of a proof of having completed your studies if you are accepted in RGPP, as a precondition for enrollment.
+In a first stage, in the online application form you are requested to upload only an unofficial copy of your documents, if possible with an English translation.
+However, please bear in mind that you will be asked to provide official (hardcopy, certified) translations of proof of having completed your studies if you are accepted in RGPP, as a precondition for enrollment.

 Q. If my application is not ready by the deadline, can I submit the missing documents later?

 Please be aware that you should submit your online application form only once it is completed 100%.
 Once you submit the application form you cannot edit it anymore.
 It is not possible to submit your application after the deadline.
-All the applications submitted after the deadline are not accepted.
+All the applications submitted after the deadline cannot be considered.

 Q. Can I write to you in my own language?

 We have a policy of using English for general correspondence and enquiries relating to the program.

 The scholarship covers the full cost of tuition fee, travel to and from Budapest, VISA costs, medical insurance, a monthly stipend of 96,000 HUF, designed to assist with the cost of meals and miscellaneous expenses, and single or shared housing in the CEU Residence Center.